 Mirroring and matching are based on the powerful concept that people like people who are similar to themselves.
 Conversely, when people are not similar, it is more difficult to have a relationship with that person.
 You can quickly develop rapport with a customer by mirroring and matching:

 - Body language: For example, if the customer sits down and crosses their legs, you do the same.
-This sends a positive subconscious message that you are paying attention to all of their communication (non-verbal in this case), making them essential, and signaling you are on their side.
+This sends a positive subconscious message that you are paying attention to all of their communication (non-verbal in this case), making them essential and signaling you are on their side.

-- Voice: The same rationale for mirror and matching body language also applies to mirroring and matching the pace and volume of someone’s speech.
+- Voice: The same rationale for mirroring and matching body language also applies to mirroring and matching the pace and volume of someone’s speech.
 Of course, be aware that you do not unconsciously mimic their accents.